BurchallCooper/CS7641-Project/index.md

 2. The laser target is detected in the image.
 In this case, unlike the vision system just described, the target is unambiguous as there is only one target being designated by the laser at a time, i.e only one point will be detected in each image.
 3. The disparity between the laser target in each image allows the distance to the target to be calculated.
 This is identical to the vision case.

-Now that we have the ouptuts from the vision subsystem and the laser subsystem, we have 3-d coordinate data for each skeletal component and 3-d coordinate data for the laser target.
+Now that we have the outputs from the vision subsystem and the laser subsystem, we have 3-d coordinate data for each skeletal component and 3-d coordinate data for the laser target.
 In a full system implementation, a control system would minimize the error between vision and laser coordinates by controlling the gimbal and the target would be acquired.
 In this proof of concept we are simply detecting that the laser and selected vision component are aligned.

 <p align="center"><img src="https://raw.githubusercontent.com/BurchallCooper/CS7641-Project/gh-pages/StereoEquation.png" alt="system drawing" height="400" width="400" /></p>
 <p align="center"> Figure 2: Stereo Equation Derivation[6] </p>